rakutenrewards/clojure-jwt/README.md

 ## Releasing to Artifactory

-1. Retrieve Artifactory credentials from the ops bundle in https://github.com/Curbside/secrets
+1. Retrieve Artifactory credentials from the eng.json bundle in https://github.com/Curbside/secrets
 2. Set the environment variables ARTIFACTORY_PASS and ARTIFACTORY_USER.
 3. Make sure that pgp-agent has your password cached so that you can sign stuff without being prompted.